kornia/kornia/docs/source/faqs.rst

 The project mimics some of the functionalities found in OpenCV.
-Eventhough the project is backed up by the `OpenCV.org <www.opencv.org/>`_, there is no intention at all to merge in any form both projects. *Kornia* is ment to provide differentiable operators to train nets, while *OpenCV* scope is inference.
+Eventhough the project is backed up by the `OpenCV.org <www.opencv.org/>`_, there is no intention at all to merge in any form both projects. *Kornia* is meant to provide differentiable operators to train nets, while *OpenCV* scope is inference.